 ― Carl Gustav Jung

 Psychotherapy helps people resolve psychological issues and get rid of troublesome symptoms.
 It helps us get in touch with resources hidden deep in ourselves and develop our real potential.
-In many cases, psychotherapy is not only a method for resolving problems, but it is also a process of inner growth, of looking for meaning in life and discovering new aspects of our personalities.
+In many cases, psychotherapy is not only a method for resolving problems, but it is also a process of inner growth, of looking for meaning in life and discovering new aspects of our personality.

 A very central aspect of my work as psychologist and psychotherapist is to help my clients to gain a deeper understanding about the unconscious dynamics that shape their relationships.
 This gives people the chance to set free from repetitive and unsatisfying patterns and enables their capacity for change and for having more meaningful and fulfilling relationships.